symbol/symbol-docs/source/api.rst

 REST API
 ########

-**Catapult REST** combines HTTP and WebSockets to perform read and write actions in the NEM blockchain.
+The **REST server** combines HTTP and WebSockets to perform read and write actions in the NEM blockchain.

 ************
 Installation